-Things to Do & See at the Princes’ Islands
+Best Things to Do on the Princes’ Islands

 Princes’ Islands is a favorite weekend destination for Istanbulites, especially during the summer, to enjoy the beach and other activities.
 Guests visit the islands to explore and appreciate the islands’ natural beauty, electric car excursions, seafood restaurants, and hiking and swimming possibilities.